jeffpar/pcjs/about/index.md

 Enhanced Graphics Adapter (EGA), and Video Graphics Array (VGA) video cards.

-Support for assorted motherboard and expansion bus components (eg, disk controllers, parallel and serial ports, etc) is available in any appropriately configured machine, along with a powerful built-in debugger and optional "Control Panel" that provides visual access and control of the simulated hardware.
+Support for assorted motherboard and expansion bus components (eg, disk controllers, parallel and serial ports, etc) is available in any appropriately configured machine, along with the powerful built-in PCjs Debugger that provides visual access and control of the simulated hardware.

 Over time, the set of PCjs machines has slowly expanded to include [Minicomputers](/machines/dec/pdp11/),